icco/oneinterestingfact/README.md

  * /game/:id
    * if new game
      * invite players
-   * else
-     * if chooser
+   * else if chooser
      * status of submitters
      * time left
-       * once everyone has submitted or time up
-         * Make a choice
+     * once everyone has submitted or time up Make a choice
    * else
      * status of submitters (1 of x has submitted)
      * submit your post
  * /user/:name
    * win stats
    * games played stats